 The least squares regression line (abline()) has been added for comparison.

 5.7 Plotting Mathematical Symbols

-Both text() and mtext() will take an expression rather than a text string.
-In plot(), either or both of xlab and ylab can be an expression.
-Figure 10 is an example.
+Both text() and mtext() will take an expression rather than a text string, as in the x-axis label of Figure 5.7.
+Note that = must appear as ==, as in: